Emad-H/Physical-Verification-using-SKY130/README.md

 ![min area](Day3/3-30.png)

 Next, let us look at example 3b.
 Here we have a minimum hole area violation, though Magic does not show it as one.
 To se this DRC error, we need to run Magic in the full DRC mode.
-We can do this by clicking oon the menu button DRC > DRC complete.
+We can do this by clicking on the menu button DRC > DRC complete.
 Next we must tell Magic to update the DRC count, and then run a DRC report.

 ![3b](Day3/3-31.png)